mgolokhov/mgolokhov.github.io/content_providers.md

 * extend ContentProvider base class
 * define your URI address
 * implement CRUD operations (override query methods)
-* register your Content Provider in your AndroidManifest.xml file using <provider> tag.
+* register your Content Provider in your AndroidManifest.xml file using &lt;provider&gt; tag.

 Here is the list of query methods you should override: